der-fruhling/castaway/readme.md

         // ** Object destruction would go right here. **

         // (`window` is automatically destroyed because of the `using` on it's
         //  declaration.
-If `using` is omitted, call discard on the object
+If `using` is omitted, call Dispose() on the object
         //  *before* Main exits.)
     }
 }